 Top 5 Free Middle School Computer Science Resources

-These are the five best free middle school computer science resources:
+To help you get started, we’ve put together a list of the five best free middle school computer science resources:

 - Hour of Code